hunkyJay/checkers/README.md

 Serialisation
 The game features a very basic save and load system - serialising the board state to a string, and loading that string back to reset the board state to what it was when the string was generated.

+### Prerequisite

+The project mainly uses [Java 17](https://www.oracle.com/java/technologies/downloads/#java17) and [gradle 7.2](https://gradle.org/releases/) with some dependencies.
+You can also ues a higher version than they do.

 ### Getting Started

 #### Running